Jōmyō-ji: The origins of the name Kamakura

 On the hill behind the temple lies a small shrine called Kamatari Inari Shrine (鎌足稲荷神社, Kamatari Inari Jinja) which, in spite of its insignificant appearance, is of a certain historical importance both because of its age (it dates back to the seventh century) and its role in a legend related to Kamakura's name.

 The plaque next to the shrine explains that kami Inari gave young Fujiwara no Kamatari a sickle which would magically protect him as long as it was in his possession.
-In 645 A.D., having defeated Soga no Iruka, Kamatari came to the Kantō and there he dreamed of Inari, who told him:

-"I gave you the sickle to protect you, but now that you have achieved your goal of defeating Iruka, you must give it back to me and to the land."
+In 645 AD, having defeated Soga no Iruka, Kamatari came to the Kantō and there he dreamed of Inari, who told him: "I gave you the sickle to protect you, but now that you have achieved your goal of defeating Iruka, you must give it back to me and to the land."

 Kamatari buried the sickle, and on the spot was erected the shrine that carries his name.
 According to the same legend, the name Kamakura means "the place where Kamatari buried his sickle".